 As used herein, the term "Holder" means any person other than (i) the Obligor or (ii) any person whose obligations constitute the underlying security or source of payment for the Obligations who, at the time of Nonpayment, is the owner of an Obligation or of a coupon relating to an Obligation.
-As used herein, "Due for Payment", when referring to the principal of Obligations, is when the scheduled maturity date or mandatory referming to the application of a required sinking fund installment has been reached and doein or before to any earlier date on which payment is due by reason of call for redemption (other than by application of required sinking fund installments), acceleration or other advancement of maturity, and, when referring to interest on the Obligations, is when the Scheduled date for payment of interest has been reached.
+As used berein, "Due for Payment", when referring to the principal of Obligations, is when the scheduled maturity date or mandatory redemption date for the application of a required sinking fund installment has been reached and does not refer to any earlier date on which payment is due by reason of call for redemption (other than by application of required sinking fund installments), acceleration or other advancement of maturity; and, when referring to interest on the Obligations, is when the scheduled date for payment of interest has been reached.
 As used herein, "Nonpayment" means the failure of the Obligations which are Due for Payment.